mono/website/docs/advanced/runtime/docs/other.md

 Debugging crashes which don't happen inside gdb, or only happen when a test program is ran in a loop
 ----------------------------------------------------------------------------------------------------

-Set the MONO_DEBUG env variable to 'suspend-to-sigsegv'.
+Set the MONO_DEBUG env variable to 'suspend-on-sigsegv'.
 This causes the runtime native SIGSEGV handler to spin in a loop, so gdb can be attached to the running process.

 Setting native breakpoints in managed methods
 ---------------------------------------------